ajv-validator/ajv/docs/api.md

 }
 ```

-This error format is used when using JTD schemas.
-To simplify usage, you may still generate Ajv error objects using `ajvErrors` option.
-You can also add a human-readable error message to error objects using option `messages`.
+This error format will be used with JTD schemas when [`strictJtdErrors` option](./options.md#strictjtderrors) is used.

 ### Error parameters